What are Pulse Surveys

 Why yearly surveys are a thing of the past

-It’s true--employee engagement is always shifting, just like your general happiness levels.
+Employee engagement is always shifting, just like your general happiness levels.
 It ebbs and flows in the same employee throughout their tenure in your company.

 Given the fluid nature of engagement, it simply can’t be measured once a year with a long, dull survey.
 This approach yields weak results.